top of page

 The Gayogo̱hó꞉nǫʼ People in the Cayuga Lake Region

-Cornell University professor Kurt Jordan’s scholarly account of the Gayogo̱hó꞉nǫɁ (Cayuga) people, particularly those who lived along the southern basin of Cayuga Lake, from the ice age through today.
+is Cornell University professor Kurt Jordan’s scholarly account of the Gayogo̱hó꞉nǫɁ (Cayuga) people, particularly those who lived along the southern basin of Cayuga Lake, from the ice age through today.
 Professor Jordan tells a fascinating story that replaces common lore with a carefully-researched history based on archeological evidence and written records.

 Send These to Me